You are here

 - Demonstrates support for the health system’s mission while giving unselfishly of his or her time and talents

-The radiothon benefits the region’s only children’s hospital and the children and families it serves.
-It has funded several critical needs, including Niswonger’s new Special Care Unit, which is dedicated to caring for babies born with neonatal abstinence syndrome and other special needs.
+The radiothon benefits the region’s only children’s hospital and the children and families served by the hospital.
+The event has funded several critical needs, including Niswonger’s new Special Care Unit, dedicated to caring for babies born with neonatal abstinence syndrome and other special needs.

 The radiothon has become not just a fundraising drive for a good cause but also a celebration of community.